Vlsir/Hdl21Schematics/readme.md

 - `Instance`s of primitive elements
 - `Wire`s connecting them
 - `Port` annotations
-- `Dot`s dictating located connections, where connectivity would otherwise be ambiguous
+- `Dot`s indicating located connections

-These collections are not ordered or named.
-No element refers to any other by any means, e.g. name or ID.
+These collections are not ordered or keyed.
+No element refers to any other by any means, e.g. name, ID, or other "pointer".

-The following sections detail each type of schematic element.
-First, two facets which apply to all schematic elements: the coordinate system and the allowable element orientations.

-#### Coordinates

-SVG schematics use the SVG and web standards for their coordinate system.
-The origin is at the top-left corner of the schematic, with the x-axis increasing to the right and the y-axis increasing downward.

-All schematic coordinates are stored in SVG pixel values.
-Schematics elements are placed on a coarse grid of 10x10 pixels.
-All locations of each element within a schematic must be placed on this grid.

-NOTE: handling of invalid coordinates.
-Rounding vs errors.

-#### Orientation

-All schematic elements operate on a "Manhattan style" orthogonal grid.
-Orient-able elements such as `Instance`s and `Port`s are similarly allowed rotation solely in 90 degree increments.
-Such elements may thus be oriented in a total of _eight_ distinct orientations: four 90 degree rotations, with an optional flip.
-Reflection and rotation of these elements are both applied about their origin locations.

-These orientations are translated to and from SVG `transform` attributes.
-SVG schematics use the `matrix` transform to capture the combination of orientation and location.

-FIXME: worth using `translate`/`rotate`/`scale` instead? https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Transformations

 ### `Instance`